aleshaleksey/fansys23/06-abilities.md

 ___
 #### Flurry

-**Description**: As a "secondary action" make an extra attack or combat manoeuvre with a light weapon or unarmed strike.
+**Description**: As a "secondary action" make an extra attack or combat manoeuvre with a "light" weapon or unarmed strike.
 If you expend an SP dice, you get to make 2 attack.

 ___
 #### Great Strike